Registering for classes

 In a given semester, the maximum number of credits a student may take is 19 credits.
 Students may add four additional credits (up to 23 total) in a given semester during early registration.
 A student’s advisor must grant approval for the student to remain above 19 credits for the semester.

-Over the course of Academic Year 2020-21, in which there are three semesters, students may take no more than 45 credits overall.
+For Academic Year Fall 2020-Summer 2021, in which there are three semesters, students may take no more than 45 credits overall.

 Students who live on campus will be required to maintain a minimum of 12 credits.
 For the 2020-2021 Academic Year, in which there are three semesters, non-residential students will be allowed to take fewer credits in the Fall if their academic plan includes taking additional courses in the Spring and/or Summer semesters.